streamdao/streampay-mobile-wallet/README.md

         - [ ] Compare the new received transaction by finding it with the reference, just to make sure the amount is correct
 - [ ] Mainnet/betanet/custom net support
 - [ ] Ability to name and rename imported and created wallets, and watched addresses
-- [ ] Ability to make SOL, USDC, ETH, XRP, AVX, BTC, FYFY, Stream token "STRM" transactions (Multi-Currency support)
+- [ ] Ability to make SOL, USDC, ETH, XRP, AVX, BTC, Stream token "STRM" transactions (Multi-Currency support)
 - [ ] Ability to refresh the current SOL, USDC value by pulling down
 - [ ] Option to use another currency besides USD as equivalent currency
 - [ ] Display latest transactions